fleetdm/fleet/docs/Using Fleet/Puppet-module.md

 Puppet docs on configuring Hiera are [here](https://www.puppet.com/docs/puppet/6/hiera_config_yaml_5.html).

 If you have staging and production Puppet environments, you can optionally set different values for each environments.
-This allows you to have your staging and production environment that talk to separate staging and production Fleet servers.
+This allows you to have your staging and production environments that talk to separate staging and production Fleet servers.

 ### Step 3: set Fleet as a reporter